 Carver masons specialize in artistic stone carving, creating sculptures, ornate architectural details, or decorative elements.
 This specialization requires not only technical skill but also a strong sense of artistry and creativity.

 These stonemasons focus on creating and restoring memorials and monuments.
-Work can range from crafting new headstones to restoring historical monuments, requiring a balance of technical skills and an understanding of historical styles and materials.
+To become a stonemason in this field, your work can range from crafting new headstones to restoring historical monuments, requiring a balance of technical skills and an understanding of historical styles and materials.

 This role involves working on construction sites, integrating stonework into buildings, creating stone facades, or constructing stone features like walls or archways.
 Construction stonemasons must be adept at interpreting architectural plans and working collaboratively in a construction environment.